 In addition, you can learn about coworker’s personalities and discover hobbies and other fun facts.
 When you have this knowledge, it helps you feel more connected and you’ll end up doing better work.

 Another fun idea is to hold AMAs when someone new joins the team.
 In short, set up a dedicated time and channel in Slack where people can ask the new employee questions.
 This is a great chance to learn more about the people you work with.
 It’s also a super efficient use of time as the results are seen by everyone in the company.
+I've also written a more in-depth article on maintaining relationships as a remote team.

 A major pain I’ve experienced as a remote employee is not feeling recognized for my contributions.
 This is true of the majority of the workforce, but is especially true when teams are distributed.

 You don’t need to go crazy on this next step, but create systems where employees feel comfortable saying “thank you” on a reoccurring basis.
 The reoccurring part is critical.
-Check out Friday Feedback for help making this a weekly habit.

 Now let’s talk about how you can stay connected individually.
 In this next part, you’ll have more control and opportunities to exercise control, as they are largely dictated by you and your level of effort.

-We’ve written about 1:1 meetings from the manager and employee perspective, but I’ve found these meetings to be one of the most impactful things you can do as a remote team.
+We’ve written about 1:1 meetings from the manager and employee's perspective, but I’ve found these meetings to be one of the most impactful things you can do as a remote team.
 If you aren’t doing 1:1 meetings, you are shooting yourself in the foot.

 For example, if you manage a team of five people, if you’re holding weekly 1:1s, you can really pick up a lot of nuance around performance, how the team is feeling, and so much more.
 I strongly encourage doing these over a video call, as you can pick up on body language and other non-verbal cues.